Uwisoneye/AIMS-KTT_Day-2/README.md

 - small enough for low-bandwidth sharing,
 - renders the 24h outage band and the salon appliance grid.

-## Video checklist

-Use this order when recording:

-1. on-camera intro with your Brier score,
-2. open `forecaster.py` and `prioritizer.py`,
-3. open `lite_ui.html` and show the forecast band + salon plan,
-4. open `digest_spec.md` and read the SMS aloud,
-5. answer the three challenge questions unscripted.

 ## Known limitations